Intellectual property

 Can Blockchain revolutionize international trade?

-The number of headlines claiming that Blockchain can revolutionize various areas of international trade from trade finance to customs procedures and intellectual property are legion.
-The transparent decentralized and immutable nature of Blockchain has sparked the interest of private actors – and governments – to explore the potential of this technology to enhance the efficiency of trade processes and a myriad of proofs of concepts and pilot projects using Blockchain have been developed in virtually all areas of international trade.
+The number of headlines claiming that Blockchain can revolutionize various areas of international trade, from trade finance to customs procedures and intellectual property, are legion.
+The transparent, decentralized and immutable nature of Blockchain has sparked the interest of private actors – and governments – to explore the potential of this technology to enhance the efficiency of trade processes, and a myriad of proofs of concepts and pil Read More

 Economics of innovation and access to medical technologies

-The past decade has seen more systematic efforts to use the tools of economic analysis to support discussions on health policy particularly in developing economies.
-The WHO Commission on Macroeconomics and Health (WHO 2001a) was a major milestone along this road.
+The past decade has seen more systematic efforts to use the tools of economic analysis to support discussions on health policy, particularly in developing economies.
+The WHO Commission on Macroeconomics and Health (WHO, 2001a) was a major milestone along this road.
 The present study does not attempt to advance economic analysis and the theoretical understanding of the economics of technology innovation and access issues.
-Rather it recognizes the growing importance of economic concepts in policy debate and it briefly reviews the main economic concepts and the current body of literature dealing with the IP aspects of these issues.
+Rather, it recogniz Read More

 Agradecimientos